Pre-Law Majors: Requirements and Program Options

 Continuing legal education options include graduate degrees, such as the Master of Law (LL.M.) or the Master of Science of Law (JSM), which allow lawyers to specialize in an area of law.
 Some lawyers choose earn graduate degrees in areas such accounting, engineering, or international law in order to specialize in areas such as tax, patent, or international law.

 Popular Career Options

-Once you've met the education and licensing requirements to become a practicing attorney, you might pursue one of the following positions:
+Once the education and licensing requirements are met to become a practicing attorney, career choices include: